skobba/skobba.github.io_bak/docs/Filesystems/zfs.md

 * raid1 (mirroring)
     - excellent redundancy as you can lose every drive except one

-* raid 2, raid 3 and raid 4
+* :warning: raid 2, raid 3 and raid 4
     - No longer used by the IT industry.
 Raid2 uses an equal amount of disks as dedicated ECC drives.
 Raid 3 and 4 use a single dedicated parity drive.
 None of these raids are used in production anymore due to horrible random read and write performance.